Sunland Baobab: Structure

-It is 22 metres high and 47 metres in circumference.
-The trunk diameter was 10.64 metres (the Glencoe Baobab up to its 2009 split was larger, and also Árbol del Tule is larger with a diameter of 14.05 m), and the crown diameter is 30.2 metres.
+Before starting to collapse, it was 22 metres high and 47 metres in circumference.
+The trunk diameter was 10.64 metres (the Glencoe Baobab up to its 2009 split was larger, and the Árbol del Tule is also larger with a diameter of 14.05 m), and the crown diameter was 30.2 metres.
 The trunk consists of two connected sections, each with its own enormous hollow, and these are connected by a narrow passage.
-One third of the Boabab tree collapsed in August 2016.
+One third of the baobab tree collapsed in August 2016.
 This was ascribed to age and the natural hollowing of the trunk with time.
 The property owners intend to leave the fallen trunk section as it fell, allowing natural processes to reshape and assimilate the feature.

 History

 When the internal hollows were cleared of compost in 1993, evidence of Bushmen and Voortrekker visitors was found.
 Carbon investigations inside the hollows testified to fires in 1650 AD, 1750–1780, 1900, 1955 and 1990.